deomariano/suitecloud4sublime/README.md

 ## Pre-requisites

 The suitecloud4sublime plugin relies on a RESTlet residing in the target account's destination.
-Install the suitecloud4sublime Bundle in NetSuite (Bundle ID: xxx)
+Install the suitecloud4sublime Bundle in NetSuite (Bundle ID: 312535)

 ## Supported functionalities
 * Generate SuiteScript 2.0 templates.